The 5 Best Credit Card Processing Companies For Healthcare Payments & 5 Important Things To Look For

 Interested in finding out more about our top picks?
 Follow the links and read more about each one we’ve offered here.

-Summary - Dharma is a favorite for healthcare offices thanks to predictable pricing and consistently high-rated personalized care.
+- Dharma Merchant Services: Dharma is a favorite for healthcare offices thanks to predictable pricing and consistently high-rated personalized care.
 Multiple payment channels make processing in-person and over the phone quick and secure for your office.

-Summary - Payment Depot has a membership pricing model that can save your healthcare office money on expensive markup pricing.
+- Payment Depot: Payment Depot has a membership pricing model that can save your healthcare office money on expensive markup pricing.
 A transparent pricing model, established reputation, and specialized medical processing package with numerous integration options make Payment Depot a favorite.